SCOTLAND IN JUNE – HERE’S WHAT TO SEE AND DO

 PLAY A ROUND OF GOLF

-Golfing season is in full swing by now, with most of Scotland’s clubs open from April to October (and others staying all year round).
+Golfing season is in full swing by now, with most of Scotland’s clubs open from April to October (and others staying open all year round).
 With the promise of dry weather, clear skies and long hours of sunshine, the views by the coast will be spellbinding.
-Some of the best golf courses to check out include North Berwick Golf Club in East Lothian, the world-famous Muirfield, North Berwick Golf Club, the renowned St. Andrews Old Course, Royal Dornoch, and Traigh Golf Course in Arisaig.
+Some of the best golf courses to check out include North Berwick Golf Club in East Lothian, the world-famous Muirfield, the renowned St. Andrews Old Course, Royal Dornoch, and Traigh Golf Course in Arisaig.
 We’ve written in more detail about our 11 favorite golf courses in East Lothian.